 It has rollers that are excellent in loosening neck, shoulder, and individual back areas with its surface.

-$379.99 Cordbit back massager is a 3-in-1 massage tool that helps to ease back pain, improve posture and release muscles tension.
-Back rollers are ergonomically designed to imitate the effect of deep massage.
+$379.99 Cordbit back massager is a 3-in-1 massage tool that helps to ease back pain, improve posture and release muscle tension.
+Ergonomically designed to imitate the effect of deep massage.
+Material: Solid Wood - Ash *Actual colors may vary due to natural… read more

 Cordbit Back Massager - Back Pain Relief and Posture Corrector

-Cordbit back massager is a 3-in-1 massage tool that helps to ease back pain, improve posture and release muscles tension.
-Back rollers are ergonomically designed to imitate the effect of deep massage. … read more
+Cordbit back massager is a 3-in-1 massage tool that helps to ease back pain, improve posture and release muscle tension.
+Ergonomically designed to imitate the effect of deep massage.
+Material: Solid Wood - Ash *Actual colors may vary due to natural… read more